 The cornea is the clear tissue at the front of each eye.
 It lets light into the eye and focuses it on the retina so we can see.
 If the cornea becomes damaged, it can mean you may no longer be able to see.

-If you want your tissue to be used for a specific type of research, you will need to tell the healthcare professional who is dealing with the consent form.
-Your wishes will need to be written on the consent form.
+If you want your body tissue to be used for a specific type of research, you need to tell the health and social care professional who is dealing with the consent form.
+Your wishes need to be written on the consent form.

 Not everyone who wishes to donate their body will be able to do so.
-This may be due to medical reasons.
-The Human Tissue Authority can give you more information about donating your body for medical research.
+This may be for medical reasons.

 We rely on a number of sources to gather evidence for our information.
 If you’d like further information on the sources we use, please feel free to contact us on: firstname.lastname@example.org